orgua/universal-android-debloater-UI/README.md

 ### Features:

-- Linux, Windows and MacOS should be supported
+- Linux, Windows and MacOS should be supported (Windows and Linux is tested)
-  - but only Windows is tested right now
   - runs on Python and dearpygui
 - should support all versions of Android
   - but only android 10 is tested right now
-- check packages on device against packages known to debloater-tool
+- checks packages on device against packages known to debloater-tool
 	- a fresh samsung S10e has ~120 packages that can be disabled without loosing comfort
+    - minimizes wakeups that drain battery, ram-usage, security concerns because of questionable manufacturer / carrier apps
 - filter for package-type, keywords, enable-status and remove-recommendation
 - packages can be enabled, disabled, installed and uninstalled
 - manually save current package data as csv locally